hanschowhs/Mini-Linter/README.md

 There is an array of words that are unnecessary.
 Iterate over your array to filter out these words.
 Save the remaining words in an array called betterWords.
 There are several ways that you could achieve this.

 4.
 There is an array of words called overusedWords.
 These are words overused in this story.
 You want to let the user of your program know how many times they have used these overused words.
 There are two ways to achieve this.
-Try it on your own first.
-If you need help, consult the hint.

 5.
 Now, count how many sentences are in the paragraph.